 Snus, sometimes called Swedish tobacco, is a moist powder form of tobacco.
 The user can suck on or chew the tobacco.
 Unlike chewing tobacco, people swallow it instead of spitting it out.
 According to the American Cancer Society, Snus may contain less nicotine than other types of moist tobacco types.

-However, as a form of tobacco, it contains a variety of chemicals that may be carcinogenic.
+However, as a form of tobacco, it contains a variety of chemicals that

 A World Health Organization (WHO)